ZhouyangJia/CallDependence/README.md

 ---

 ### Introduction
 This project is suppposed to ananlyze data dependence of call expression, e.g., input, flow, anti and output dependence.
+Existing date-dependence analysis pass in LLVM is hard to analyze the dependence between variable (e.g., *a*) and call expression (e.g., *foo(b)*).
+To help this situation, *CallDependence* converts the dependence between call and variables to arguments (of the call, e.g., *b*) to varible, and infer the call dependence.

 ### Usage